Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/how_to_learn.md

 ## Humans

-You can also ask people, but they are volunteering their time.
-Try to use to avoid asking anything you could have learned elsewhere.
+You can also ask people, but they are *volunteering* their time. **Try to use to avoid asking anything you could have learned elsewhere.**

 Human help is most appropriate if you have a very specific problem, or you are looking for feedback on your work.

 The [Rivals](https://discord.gg/roa) and [ExW](https://discord.gg/GsDqfQyD) discords have channels to discuss and ask for help.

+For art specifically, see [Art Feedback](/workshop_guide/art/feedback.md)